 Tuition & Fees

 Undergraduate programs are charged on a full-time or part-time basis.
-To be considered a full-time student for purposes of determining charges and full-time eligibility for financial aid, a student must be enrolled for 12 credits in the fall term, at least 12 credits for the combined Maymester-Spring terms and 12 credits in summer terms.
+To be considered a full-time student for purposes of determining charges and full-time eligibility for financial aid, a student must be enrolled for 12 credits in the fall, spring, and summer terms.

 Graduate programs, with the exception of the Health Sciences programs (DPT and PA), are charged on a per-credit basis.
-To be considered a full-time graduate student, a student must be enrolled for 9 credits in the fall term, at least 9 credits for the combined Maymester-Spring terms and 9 credits in summer terms.
+To be considered a full-time graduate student, a student must be enrolled for 9 credits in the fall, spring, and summer terms.

 Late Registration Policy